Peer Reviewed Journal Articles

 Luft, Aliza and Erik Schneiderhan.
 “Dangerous Durkheim: Emil Durkheim and the Armenian Genocide.”
 (Revise and Resubmit, Journal of Classical Sociology).

 Luft Aliza.
-“Killing in the Name: Using Dual-Process Theory to Explain How Shifts in Social Perception Mediate Cognitive Responses to Violence.”
+“Killing in the Name: How Shifts in Social Perception Mediate Cognitive Responses to Violence.”

 Luft, Aliza and Jocelyn Viterna.
 “The State of the Field of Women in War.”
 (Working title.)

 Luft, Aliza and Susan Thompson.
 “Race No More?
 Analyzing Rwanda’s De-Racialization Campaign in the Wake of the 1994 Genocide.”